Why Choose Us

 Please seek advice for disposal of unused medication and used injection apparatus.

-Dr. Christine Smith is a Registered Specialist in Equine Surgery, and has a particular interest in performance, lameness and all aspects of equine surgery including colic, upper respiratory and joint surgery.
+Christine Smith is Managing Director of Agnes Banks Equine Clinic.
+Christine is a Registered Specialist in Equine Surgery, and has a particular interest in poor performance, lameness and all aspects of equine surgery.

 Laura Lee is a registered specialist in Equine Internal Medicine and has a particular interest in foal medicine and respiratory problems.
 Laura was born and raised in South Africa, where she completed a Veterinary Science degree at University of Pretoria, Onderstepoort from 1999-2004.
 Laura entered private practices in South Africa before moving to the United States where she completed her Equine Medicine Specialty training at Virginia Polytechnic Institute.